 Admittedly, sitting under the ministry and teaching of scholars who “tell it like it is” can be rather sobering.
 One such speaker peppered his morning sessions with humour, but not at the expense of teaching the meaning behind a particular scripture passage, as well as teaching how we should apply it to our lives.
 Challenges such as “Jesus doesn’t just save us from our sin.
 He saves us for His service;” and, “Passive judgement is God handing us over to the very thing we think will bring us pleasure and we end up with nothing;” and a reference to Kevin De Young who has stated that, “We walk into the future in God-glorifying confidence, not because the future is known to us but because it is known to God…We can stop pleading with Him to show us the future, and start living and obeying like we are confident that He holds the future.”

 Like I said, rather sobering.
-Having our spiritual lives challenged will undoubtedly have an affect on our spiritual growth: either we choose to grow or we God's plan 3achoose to remain stagnant.
+Having our spiritual lives challenged will undoubtedly have an affect on our spiritual growth: either we choose to grow or we choose to remain stagnant.
 There’s no fence-sitting!
 But who likes to be told they are doing something contrary to God’s will and plan for their life?
 Who likes to be reminded that God has a purpose for each of us and that purpose and plan may not fall under the one we have made and are determined to follow?

 With that thought in mind, C. S. Lewis states in Mere Christianity:*